 Under state authority RCW 74.34, the ALTSA receives reports and conducts investigations of abuse, neglect, exploitation and abandonment for clients enrolled with the Developmental Disabilities Administration.
-ALTSA Residential Care Services (RCS) investigates the role of provider systemic issues regarding abuse and neglect occurring in nursing homes, adult residential care facilities, adult family homes, & supported living programs.
-ALTSA Adult Protective Services (APS) investigates the perpetrators of abuse and neglect involving adults.
+ALTSA Residential Care Services (RCS) investigates the role of provider systemic

 Under state authority contained in Chapter 26.44 RCW, Child Protective Services (CPS) within the Children's Administration (CA) of the Department of Social and Health Services (DSHS) is responsible for receiving and investigating reports of suspected child abuse and neglect.